boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 complexityBytes := LanguageFeatures[fileJob.Language].ComplexityBytes
 {{</highlight>}}

-For every time the method is called it goes back to the language lookup and looks for the bytes it needs to identify anything.
+Every time the method is called it goes back to the language lookup and looks for the bytes it needs to identify complexity.
 This method is called a lot, almost every single byte in the file in some cases.
 If we look this information up once and pass it along to the method we can save porentially thousands of lookups and a lot of CPU burn time.
+A simple change to implement and the result looks like the below.

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/flame-graph-after.png)